If you’re thinking about buying a bearded dragon, you must be a real pet lover!

 Bearded dragons are carnivorous.
 Their diet consists of small insects and spiders.
 Although adults can eat vegetables (like this Omnivore Mix), they enjoy insects much more.

-Roaches are a favorite for the dragons.
+Roaches are a favorite for dragons.
 If you plan to adopt one, start thinking about where you can get a good supply of roaches to keep their belly full.
 Stocking a few live ones could be the solution.
+Just as live food is something of a game for turtles, so too is catching live food for beardys.

 If roaches make the hair on your back stand on end, consider other critters like crickets.

-If you are the kind who loves weekend parties with loud music, you may have to consider relocation of those parties.
+If you are the kind of person who loves parties with loud music, you may have to consider relocating the party or your dragon while people are over.
 Bearded dragons hate loud noises.

 They have huge depressions on either side of their heads which open up to their ear canals.
 They are hypersensitive to sound.
 It is one of their first adaptations for hunting.
 So, plan to keep the house quiet.